Six Key Takeaways From Senate Hearing With Facebook Whistleblower

 These differing approaches to the problems were on full display during the Tuesday hearing.

-Klobuchar spoke most forcefully for the Democratic critics, saying that Facebook found that its algorithms “[foster] polarization, misinformation, and hate” but that the company “allowed 99 percent of violent content to remain unchecked on their platform, including lead-up to the January sixth insurrection.”
+Klobuchar spoke most forcefully for the Democratic critics, saying that Facebook found that its algorithms “[foster] polarization, misinformation, and hate” but that the company “allowed 99 percent of violent content to remain unchecked on their platform, including lead-up to the Jan.
+6 insurrection.”

 Sen. Ted Cruz (R-Texas) said during his questions to Haugen that Facebook and other social media platforms had shown “a pattern of engaging in political censorship.”

-Even with the general feeling that action is needed, the hearing showed that understanding of the nature of Facebook’s problems continue to divide Republicans and Democrats.
+Even with the general feeling that action is needed, the hearing showed that understanding of the nature of Facebook’s problems continues to divide Republicans and Democrats.

 Don’t Break Up Facebook With Antitrust: Haugen